 I think the most brilliant blog post to come out of reaction to Jeremiah’s is the one on the official LinkedIn Blog entitled “Recommendations and the Reputation Economy” and written by LinkedIn’s own Product Director Adam Nash.
 He went further to talk about how transparency is the new objectivity and that not only are recommendations often mutual, but that requesting recommendations is absolutely normal.
 In fact, he ends his post asking you to write three recommendations for people unsolicited.
 Exactly!
 That line could have been taken out of my upcoming book!

 Look, no one is saying that you have to believe LinkedIn Recommendations that you see word-for-word.
 But as the above conversation notes, there are still plenty of positive aspects of recommendations if you put them in the correct perspective.
 I hope that you all agree that there is value in them and will continue to utilize them.
+And you never have to write a LinkedIn recommendation if you don’t want to.

 That is why I won’t be asking you to write me one, but I’m glad that the title caught your eye and you read to the end!
 Thank you!